top of page

 How much does a Colorado apostille cost

-The Colorado Secretary of State charges a $5 state fee per document.
+The Colorado Secretary of State charges a $5 state fee per apostille for mail-in requests.
 Our service fee includes document review, preparation, submission, tracking, and return shipping.
 We confirm the total cost upfront before anything is mailed.

 What documents can be apostilled in Colorado

-Common Colorado documents that can be apostilled include birth certificates, marriage certificates, death certificates, divorce decrees, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+Common Colorado documents that can be apostilled include birth certificates, marriage certificates, death certificates, diplomas, school transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.

 Do I need an original or a certified copy for a Colorado apostille